Dennisp7/blur_artifact_experiment/README.md

 3. Train a predictive model that estimates blur visibility from image content and blur metadata
 4. Use the model to identify where blur is likely to be noticeable and guide targeted correction

-This site is meant to serve as a visual overview of the experiment concept.
+This site serves as a visual overview of the experiment concept.
 It is not intended to be a full implementation of the pipeline yet.

 ## Website